 (d) Attend National Executive and National Board meetings of the Australian Hotels Association when required under the Rules of the Association.

-(3) Duties of the Treasurer:
+(3) Duties of the Treasurer/Secretary:

 (a) Keep or cause to be kept in appropriate books a proper and correct account of all monies received and expended by the Branch.